MechanicalRock/twitter-blurb-generator/module3/README.md

 </details>
 <br>

-4. In `index.tsx`
+4. In `Blurb.tsx`
    1. Add a boolean state variable named `plagiarismLoading` with the default value of false.
    2. Add a number state variable named `plagiarisedScore` with the default value of 0.
    3. At the bottom of the HTML `Stack` add the `Plagiarism` component with the `loading` property having the value `plagiarismLoading` and the `score` property having the value `plagiarisedScore`.

-Your `index.tsx` return statement should look like this:
+Your `Blurb.tsx` return statement should look like this:

 <details>
   <summary>Solution</summary>